kfrlib/kfr/docs/docs/basics.md

 ```

 !!! note
-    The class implementation is specific to the target cpu, so `vec` class definition resides in `kfr::CMT_ARCH_NAME` namespace.
+    The class implementation is specific to the target cpu, so `vec` class definition resides in `kfr::KFR_ARCH_NAME` namespace.
 For avx2 architecture it's `kfr::avx2`.
-The architecture namespace is declared inline, you should not use it directly, `kfr::vec` as treated by compiler as an alias for `kfr::CMT_ARCH_NAME::vec`.
+The architecture namespace is declared inline, you should not use it directly, `kfr::vec` as treated by compiler as an alias for `kfr::KFR_ARCH_NAME::vec`.

 Use can omit the template parameters and let compiler deduce them for you: